wmo-im/wis2box/docs/source/user/setup.rst

 .. note::

-   If you get the error:
+   In case you get errors from the Docker daemon stating 'Permission denied', such as:

    ``docker.errors.DockerException: Error while fetching server API version: ('Connection aborted.', PermissionError(13, 'Permission denied'))``

-   Please ensure your username is added to the docker group ``sudo usermod -aG docker <your-username>``.
+   Please ensure your username is added to the docker group using the command:

+   ``sudo usermod -aG docker <your-username>``.

-   Logout and log back in so that your group membership is re-evaluated.
+   And logout and log back in so that your group membership is re-evaluated.

 Once the command above is completed, check that all services are running (and healthy).